Hanh Merriman's advice for young designers and how she grew her business

 However, back in 1975 Merriman’s brother and sister had escaped Vietnam.
 With admissions to higher education being based on family history, Merriman wasn’t admitted to college because in the eyes of Vietnam her brother and sister had betrayed the country.
 She ended up staying home with her mother until her brother was able to sponsor her to move to America when she was 25 years old.
 Merriman would go on to have two kids, with her life focusing on being a mother.

 Motherhood didn’t deter her from finding a hobby.
 She became a fashion and travel blogger at the height of blogger mania in 2006 and found a renewed love for fashion.
-After eleven years of blogging she began to shift her focus back to her family, but then came a closer look at her wardrobe.
+After six years of blogging she began to shift her focus back to her family, but then came a closer look at her wardrobe.
 “One day I went into my closet and thought to myself ‘I need a closet update,'” Merriman said to FashionUnited.
 “But then I said, why don’t I finally design something and do a line, because I’ve wanted to design all of my life.
 I designed ten looks for myself and people started telling me they would buy these pieces if I had my own clothing line.
 That’s what really encouraged me to do this.”

 Merriman would soon be introduced to Brian Bolke, the co-founder of Forty Five Ten, who introduced her to the Forty Five Ten buyers that told her if she produced a full-scale collection they would carry it in their stores.
 With her oldest child getting ready to go off to college, and her other child approaching her senior year of high school, Merriman jumped at the opportunity to have what would become her new baby.